iVS3D/iVS3D/doc/build_linux.md

 Make sure you add the lib folders of OpenCV and Qt to your LD_LIBRARY_PATH above the variables as well!

 Save the changes and run it to deploy the application.
+This script will automatically generate a _3rdparty.pri_ file with the information provided in the variables-section.

   [OpenCV]: <https://github.com/opencv>